iotaledger/identity.rs/bindings/wasm/README.md

 const key = new identity.KeyPair(identity.KeyType.Ed25519)

-// Create a new DID Document with the KeyPair as the default authentication method const doc = identity.Document.fromKeyPair(key)
+// Create a new DID Document with the KeyPair as the default authentication method const doc = new identity.Document(key)
-// const doc = identity.Document.fromKeyPair(key, "dev") // if using the devnet
+// const doc = new identity.Document(key, "dev") // if using the devnet

 // Sign the DID Document with the private key doc.sign(key)